fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/adsettings.md

 # Ad Settings
 Most of the controls in Ad Preferences are found in the Ad Settings section.
 Ad Settings contains three subsections:

-* Common Questions, which includes two short descriptions about Facebook's advertising and data practices
+* **Common Questions**, which includes two short descriptions about Facebook's advertising and data practices
-* Manage Data Used To Show You Ads, which links to the menus for Data About Your Activity From Partners, Categories Used To Reach You, Audience-Based Advertising, and Ads Shown Off Of Facebook.
+* **Manage Data Used To Show You Ads**, which links to the menus for Data About Your Activity From Partners, Categories Used To Reach You, Audience-Based Advertising, and Ads Shown Off Of Facebook.
-* Social Interactions, which leads to the control to manage whether a user's interactions (e.g. Likes) can be publicly shared alongside ads.
+* **Social Interactions**, which leads to the control to manage whether a user's interactions (e.g. Likes) can be publicly shared alongside ads.

 ## Common Questions
 This subsection contains brief answers to two (at the time of review) questions about Facebook ads.
 A description of each question is below.
-More detailed versions of the questions and answers are available in Facebook's help pages **\cite{HowFBadswork, FBsellmydata}.
-There is also a link to "Learn More" which leads to a help page about Facebook Ads \cite{AdPrefsLearnMoreHub}.**
+More detailed versions of the questions and answers are available in Facebook's help pages [[1](https://www.facebook.com/help/516147308587266/how-ads-work-on-facebook/?helpref=hc_fnav), [2](https://www.facebook.com/help/152637448140583)].
+There is also a link to "Learn More" which leads to [a help page about Facebook Ads](https://www.facebook.com/ads/about/?entry_product=ad_preferences_hub).

 ### Question: What information is used to show me ads?
 _"We show you ads based on information we have about you and your activity, such as Page likes on Facebook.
 We may also use information we have about others and their activity to show you more relevant ads.
 If personalized ads based on data about your activity from partners are allowed, we can also use data like your activity on websites off of Facebook to decide which ads to show you."_